alanpep/jmeter-kubernetes/README.md

-# JMeter Cluster Support for Kubernetes and OpenShift
+# JMeter in Kubernetes and OpenShift

 Kubernetes v1.8+ or OpenShift v3.5+ is required.